marcinlesek/docker-spa-setup/README.md

   └── ...
 ```

-The whole `/src` folder is our app's heart - main code that we're developing.
+The whole `/src` (source) folder is our app's heart - main code that we're developing.
 Running applications locally, on development environment by some `webpack-dev-server` or another serving tool, gives us an opportunity to have *hot module reload*, *live preview*, *fast run* etc.
 It's really good for development purpose and we'll use it!
+On the other side, `/build` directory contains prepared production ready code (artifact), which we'll deploy on servers.

 ### <a name="docker"></a>Docker, wtf is that?